 It decides whether you’ll procrastinate or jump in and get things done.

 Your brain determines your reaction and response to every person who communicates with you and every situation in which you’re placed.

-You must be conscious, aware, intentional, present, cognizant—whichever term you prefer to use —regarding your decisions about how you use your time.
+You must be conscious, aware, intentional, present, and cognizant—whichever term you prefer—regarding your decisions about how you use your time.

-To carve out the time to be happy and to live a life with purpose, we must Create Clarity and learn to care for and utilize our secret weapon—our brain.
+To carve out the time to be happy and to live a life with purpose, we must Create Clarity and learn to care for and use our secret weapon—our brain.

 - Capture our priorities

 - Identify our targets

 - Reflect with power

 Capturing your priorities makes it easier to be happier

 Make all decisions in work and life based on your priorities.